History of St Paul's

 Adapting to the ‘new world’

 We had low numbers of infections within the school and were expected to ‘track and trace’ the close contacts.
-In returning in January schools were expected to setup a testing process for all students know as lateral flow tests.
-This was due to start at the beginning of term but the day prior to the return all schools were closed nationally once again and it was announced there would be a similar process to award GCSE and A level grades.
+When they returned in January, schools were expected to set up a testing process for all students known as lateral flow tests.
+This was due to start at the beginning of term, but the day prior to the return, all schools were closed nationally once again, and it was announced there would be a similar process to award GCSE and A-level grades.

-From the day that this was announced St Paul’s moved to online learning and lessons for all students who slotted into the normal routine with lessons online and students in school being supported in school.
-We were so proud of their hard work and engagement in learning online but missed the buzz of the classroom.
-We returned in March and cherished being back together in the Summer Term including celebrating a drive in Summer Music Concert, Sports Day and St Paul’s Day.
+From the day this was announced, St. Paul’s moved to online learning and lessons for all students who slotted into the routine with lessons online and students being supported in school.
+We were so proud of their hard work and engagement in learning online but missed the classroom buzz.
+We returned in March and cherished being back together in the summer term, which included celebrating a drive-in summer music concert, sports day, and St Paul’s Day.

 2022